pixijs/guides/basics/getting-started.md

 </script>
 ```

-What we're doing here is adding a JavaScript code block, and in that block creating a new PIXI.Application instance.
-[PIXI.Application]({{ site.data.links.api-application }}) is a helper class that simplifies working with PixiJS.
+What we're doing here is adding a JavaScript code block, and in that block creating a new PIXI.Application instance. {@link PIXI.Application} is a helper class that simplifies working with PixiJS.
 It creates the renderer, creates the stage, and starts a ticker for updating.
 In production, you'll almost certainly want to do these steps yourself for added customization and control - we'll cover doing so in a later guide.
 For now, the Application class is a perfect way to start playing with PixiJS without worrying about the details.

 ### Adding the View to the DOM